jtsternberg/Shortcode_Button/README.md

 #### Changelog

+* 1.0.1
+	* Handle repeatable groups for attribute values (or any array value) with a modified JSON string (which will need to be converted in your shortcode).

 * 1.0.0
 	* Add a conflict-resolution loader (like CMB2), so that only one version of Shortcode_Button is loaded, and it always loads the newest version.